Mongolian Horse: Horse Breed Profile and Information

 As a result of the length of its history, this breed has been able to have some level of influence over the evolution of other horse breeds not only in Asia but even in Europe.

-For example, the Noma Horse, the Hokkaido Horse, the Kiso Horse, the Myako Horse, the Taishu Horse, the Misaki Horse, and the Tokara Horse are just a few of the Japanese horse breeds that may are affected by the Mongolian horse.
+For example, the Noma Horse, the Hokkaido Horse, the Kiso Horse, the Myako Horse, the Taishu Horse, the Misaki Horse, and the Tokara Horse are just a few of the Japanese horse breeds that may be affected by the Mongolian horse.

 In addition, there is a genetic connection between Mongolian horses and breeds that originated in Scandinavia, as well as stallions hailing from Iceland, the British Isles, and other parts of Central Europe; for instance, the similarities between the Mongolian Horse breed and the Icelandic horse are striking.